Sunnyshio/Spectral-Classification-of-a-Star/README.md

 |    1939     |  0.000138  | 0.103  |        20.06          |      0     |     Red    |        M       |
 |    2840     |            | 0.11   |        16.98          |      0     |     Red    |        M       |

+### Data preprocessing
+* All variables were converted into proper data formats before assessing the number of null values per column.
+Columns Temperature, Luminosity, Radius, and Absolute magnitude were cleaned by filling the missing values with the mean value for each column.
+* Rows with missing values on the Spectral Class, on the other hand, were dropped/removed since there are only 2 missing values.
+Ordinal encoding was applied to the Spectral Class column by replacing the letter values with numbers from 0 to 6, then the data format for that column was converted to numeric.
+* The missing star color values were imputed using K-Nearest Neighbors.
+The star color imputation aimed to replace missing star color values by assessing all available features.
+It identifies the data points that are most similar to those with missing values based on the other features and assigns the star color of the closest match to fill in the missing star color values.